 Good news!
 It is possible for a Catholic to marry a non-Catholic and still have a Catholic wedding!
-Talk with your priest or deacon about this or contact Andrew Pump, the Coordinator of Faith Formation.
+Talk with your priest or deacon about this or contact Paul Dansereau, the Coordinator of Faith Formation.
 That said, if your fiancé is interested in learning more about the Catholic church or is considering becoming Catholic, contact us to start the discussion.

 I was baptized, but not as a Catholic.
 I wish to join the Catholic Church.
 Am I still looking at 12+ months of preparation?

 That depends on a variety of things.
 If you come to the Catholic faith community with a full experience of living the Christian life within the context of your previous faith community, we would look for a process which builds upon your previous adult faith formation.
 On the other hand, if you come to join the Catholic Church with limited faith experience or knowledge, you will be better served with a fuller and more extensive experience within the adult initiation process.
 The journey IS the way to faith.
 Your individual journey is the highest priority and just like any other relationship, our relationship with our God takes energy, intention, and time.
 Unlike adult baptisms, welcoming baptized adults into the Catholic Church can occur throughout the year.

 I was baptized as a Catholic but never received my first Eucharist, nor have I been confirmed.
 Where do I fit in?